Luiza Pendyk

-Luiza Pendyk (born 23 September 1970) is a Polish former professional footballer who played as a forward for the Poland women's national football team.
-At club level she played for multiple teams in Sweden and was the Damallsvenskan top goal scorer on two occasions.
+Luiza Pendyk (born 23 September 1970) is a Polish former professional footballer who played as a forward.
+Capped 25 times for the Poland women's national team, at club level she played for multiple teams in Sweden and was the Damallsvenskan top goal scorer on two occasions.

 Club career

-Born in Lubań but raised in Wrocław, Pendyk emerged with the AZS Wrocław club.
+Born in Lubań and raised in Wrocław, Pendyk emerged with the AZS Wrocław club.
 She transferred to Czarni Sosnowiec and quickly became recognised as one of the best players in the country.

 Pendyk continued her football career in Sweden, initially with Tyresö FF.
 In a long and successful spell in Swedish football she was the Damallsvenskan top goal scorer on two consecutive occasions: 1999 and 2000.

 After five seasons with Malmö FF, Pendyk retired from football to focus on her studies.
 However, she agreed to return to the club part way through the following 2001 season, after which she retired again.
 Altogether Pendyk scored 163 goals in 161 games for Malmö.

-In July 2002 Pendyk agreed to join local lower division team Staffanstorps GIF, where some former Malmö team mates also played.
+In July 2002, Pendyk agreed to join local lower division team Staffanstorps GIF, where some former Malmö teammates also played.
 She finished the 2002 Söderettan season with seven goals to her credit.
 She decided to remain in Sweden after her football career and took Swedish citizenship.